-In case you are wondering: “What colors stand out the most?”, yellow1Interesting fact – 75% of all pencils sold in the US are yellow. is undoubtedly one of the answers.
+- In case you are wondering: “What colors stand out the most?”, yellow is undoubtedly one of the answers.
 People associate yellow with the sun, and it evokes positive emotions – happiness, creativity, and optimism.
 According to color psychology, it’s the most eye-catching color.
 That’s why it also symbolizes warning and creates anxiety.
 Companies use the latter to draw in impulsive buyers.

 Now that you know how colors affect people’s mood, you can use the best colors for your marketing campaigns and branding.
 The three primary colors are a great choice since they convey strong messages.
 Still, if they don’t match your company philosophy, there are plenty more to choose from.

 2. The psychology behind secondary colors – People perceive colors differently depending on their gender and culture.